chasefulks/Sprint-Challenge-Node-Express/README.md

 In this challenge, create a web API around the following resources: `Projects` and `Actions`.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. routing and helpers

 - [ ] Describe Middleware?
+    support functions that are also compatable with the connect that redux uses on front end

 - [ ] Describe a Resource?
+    whatever data is called and managed by our web api backend

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? depending on the method it cn return 200 for good 201 for created and etc.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by using require() and exporting

 ## Project Setup